Do I have to register for the levy?

 Lodge a quarterly return and pay the levy

-Once registered, you must use our online portal to submit a return and pay the levy within 30 days of the end of each quarter.
-The dates for the end of each quarter are: 30 September, 31 December, 31 March and 30 June.
+Once registered, you must use our online portal to submit a return and pay the levy within 30 days of the end of each quarter: 30 September, 31 December, 31 March and 30 June.
 We send emails reminding you when a return is due.